JRowleyLab/UNMC_ATACseq_Tutorial/README.md

 These tutorials use example sequence data procured from the Sally Molloy labratory here at University of Maine; which investigates the transcriptome change in prophage infected, versus non-prophage infected <I>M. chelonae</I> bacteria.
 The respective article can be found <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8191103/">here</a>.

+## <a name="forum">Support Forum Thanks</a>

+Support forum thanks.
+For almost any programming project, contributions to online databases and support forums are an invaluable resource that are heavily leaned upon.
+Thank goodness for those people who take the time to answer silly questions.

 ## <a name="funding">Funding</a>

 Funded by the Maine INBRE Program (NIH/NIGMS P20 GM103423).